diyscif/diyscif/scif-thesis.md

 attackers.
 A meeting participant who wishes to record the discussions without the knowledge of the other participants could smuggle in a covert recording device, like a modern smartphone.
-Due to their small form factor, covert recording devices often use micro-electromechanical (MEMS) microphones whose inherent hardware properties can be exploited against them to jam and render useless their recordings.
+Due to their small form factor, covert recording devices often use micro-electromechanical microphones (MEMS) whose inherent hardware properties can be exploited against them in order to jam and render useless their recordings.

 A microphone jammer makes use of the hardware non-linearity of commodity microphones.
 Linearity is the ability to generate an electrical output